-In February 2003, Allied Banking Corporation acquired a minority interest in NYLIP and started bancassurance operations in its branches nationwide.
+In February 2003, ABC acquired a minority interest in NYLIP and started bancassurance operations in its branches nationwide.

-In June 2007, New York Life International, LLC because of its Asian strategy divested all its interests in NYLIP in favor of Allied Bank and its principals, making the company a majority-owned subsidiary of Allied Bank.
+In June 2007, New York Life International, LLC because of its Asian strategy, divested all its interests in NYLIP in favor of ABC and its principals, making the company a majority-owned subsidiary of ABC.

-In May 2008, NYLIP changed its corporate name to PNB Life Insurance Inc. to reflect the change in ownership and in anticipation of the merger of Allied Bank and Philippine National Bank.
-This change in branding demonstrates the new owners' commitment to the Philippine Life Insurance market niche, its dynamism and growth prospects.
+In May 2008, NYLIP changed its corporate name to PNB Life Insurance Inc. to reflect the change in ownership and in anticipation of the merger of ABC and PNB.
+This change in branding demonstrates the new ownersø commitment to the Philippine Life Insurance market niche, its dynamism and growth prospects.

-In October 2009, the Philippine National Bank acquired a minority stake in PNB Life paving the way for the expansion of bancassurance operations of PNB Life to PNB branches nationwide.
+In October 2009, PNB acquired a minority stake in PNB Life paving the way for the expansion of bancassurance operations of PNB Life to PNB branches nationwide.

-In February 2013, the merger of ABC and PNB, with PNB as the surviving entity further strengthened the bancassurance partnership with PNB Life which benefited from the resulting synergy and increased operational efficiency.
+In February 2013, the merger of ABC and PNB, with PNB as the surviving entity, further strengthened the bancassurance partnership with PNB Life which benefited from the resulting synergy and increased operational efficiency.
 This positive development set the stage for the introduction to the bank clients of competitive investment-linked Insurance products, designed to meet changing client needs for complete financial solutions.

-As PNB Life expands its reach to more Filipino families, the company has set up Regional Business Centers (RBCs) in San Fernando City, La Union to cover Northern Luzon; San Fernando City, Pampanga to serve Central Luzon; Naga City to serve Southern Luzon; Zamboanga City to cater Western Mindanao; Davao City to cover Eastern Mindanao; Cebu City to serve Eastern Visayas; Iloilo City to accommodate Western Visayas.
+As PNB Life expands its reach to more Filipino families, the company has set up Regional Business Centers (õRBCsö) in San Fernando City, La Union to cover Northern Luzon; San Fernando City, Pampanga to serve Central Luzon; Naga City to serve Southern Luzon; Zamboanga City to cater Western Mindanao; Davao City to cover Eastern Mindanao; Cebu City to serve Eastern Visayas; Iloilo City to accommodate Western Visayas.
 In Metro Manila, it has business centers in Binondo in the City of Manila for West Metro Manila, while the offices in Quezon City Circle and Cubao seek to serve North and East Metro Manila, respectively.

 In December 2015, an agreement to enter into an exclusive distribution partnership was reached with global insurance firm Allianz SE.
 Under the terms of the agreement, Allianz will acquire 51% of PNB Life.
 An important aspect of the joint venture is a 15-year bancassurance agreement.
 On June 6, 2016, 12,750 common shares of stock representing 51% of the total issued and outstanding capital stock of PNB Life was sold to Allianz.
-The change of the company's name to "Allianz PNB Life Insurance, Inc" was approved by the Securities and Exchange Commission in September 21, 2016.
+The change of the companyøs name to õAllianz PNB Life Insurance, Incö was approved by the SEC on September 21, 2016.